meltaierorg/backstageapp/README.md

 ## Custom Auth Logic

-To ensure the Backstage instance is locked down to one or more Azure tenants, custom Auth logic is added (typically referred to as a signInResolver in Backstage [Documentation](https://backstage.io/docs/auth/identity-resolver)).
+To ensure the Backstage instance is locked down to one or more Azure tenants, custom Auth logic is added (typically referred to as a signInResolver logic in Backstage [Documentation](https://backstage.io/docs/auth/identity-resolver)).

 During sign-in, Backstage grabs the profile details from the user logging in, and then it runs the custom logic under the *async signInResolver block* to decide whether the user should be issued a Backstage Token to access the Backstage App.
 If the user is authenticated and passes through the SignInresolver logic gate, Backstage will then form the Backstage User entity that the logged in user will assume, see ```const UserEntity``` code block.
 The custom code used for the signin resolver for this backstage instance is shown below

 Location: ```src\backstage-meltaier-org\packages\backend\src\index.ts```